microsoft/nni/docs/en_US/ExperimentConfig.md

 * __debug__
   * Description

-    Debug mode will set versionCheck be True and set logLevel be 'debug'
+    Debug mode will set versionCheck be False and set logLevel be 'debug'

 * __maxTrialNum__
   * Description